 Notre Dame joins Stanford and Ohio State as the nation's third official club Jump Rope team!
 The club is open to all undergraduates of any skill level who are excited and interested in learning how to jump rope professionally.
 In addition to learning and mastering single rope tricks, members will learn double dutch.
 Our practices will culminate in creating performances for on campus shows and South Bend community events.
 We will also be developing a partnership with a local youth center to create an after school jump rope program for students!

-The Notre Dame Martial Arts Institute takes the best of the martial arts world – defense, discipline, and enjoyment – and offers it to students from all backgrounds and ability levels.
+The Martial Arts Club takes the best of the martial arts world – defense, discipline, and enjoyment – and offers it to students from all backgrounds and ability levels.
 Nearly every member advances each year.
 The club is non-competitive and welcomes all interested students.